noahehall/theBookOfNoah/0current/languages/scala/zio.zio.v1.md

 ### ZLayer[-RIn, +E, +ROut]

 - build an env of services composed of input(s) RIn that outputs an env of services ROut; possibly producing an error E during creation
-  - its sole purpose is to define an async dependency graph of services
+  - an alternative to a class constructor for creating services with dependencies
   - use `++` operator to horizontally compose layerA and layerB into a single layerC that has requirements on both A and B
   - use `>>>` operator to vertically compose layerA as input env to layerB
     - the first layer must output all services required by layerB